mgoebel89/Hydroponic-drs/electronics/Ph and Conductivity.md

-# PH and conductivity in hydroponics
+# PH and Conductivity in hydroponic systems
 ### PH Values
 Ph values for leafy plants range between 5 (typically 5.5) and 6
 ### Electrical Conductivity